Connect with us

 On June 26, 1994, ProGay Philippines and Metropolitan Community Church helmed a march in Quezon City.
 Dubbed as “Stonewall Manila” or as “Pride Revolution”, it was held in remembrance of the Stonewall Inn Riots and coincided with a bigger march against the imposition of the Value Added Tax (VAT).
 With this, the Philippines gained the distinction of being the first country in Asia and the Pacific to host a Pride-related march.

 Aside from Fr.
-Richard Mickley, Oscar Atadero - then of ProGay Philippines - helped make the first LGBT Pride March in the Philippines happen, along with the likes of Murphy Red, et al. PHOTO COURTESY OF FR.
-RICHARD MICKLEY
+Richard Mickley, Oscar Atadero - then of ProGay Philippines - helped make the first LGBT Pride March in the Philippines happen, along with the likes of Murphy Red, et al. PHOTO COURTESY OF REV. RICHARD MICKLEY

 On June 26, 1994, ProGayPhilippines (Progressive Organization of Gays in the Philippines), with the likes of Oscar Atadero and Murphy Red, and backed by Metropolitan Community Church (MCC) under the leadership of then Pastor Richard Mickley, held a march at the Quezon City Memorial Circle.